tanberry/samples/terraform-getting-started.md

 7. Type `yes` and press ENTER at the confirmation prompt.
 The command will take several minutes to run.
 A message displays with the number of created resources.

-TIP: You can use the `terraform state list` command to see the names of the resources.
+TIP: You can use the `terraform state list` command to see the exact names of the resources.

 ## Destroy the infrastrucutre